1) Seed-dispersal caused land animals by nourishing them.

 Here we imagine the world that produced the amphibians, and how there was nutrition just everywhere on the shorelines for the first amphibians that could reach it.
 And at first, this was the fish that could get the front part of their body out of the water.

-Over time, fish evolved to feed on the nutritious water-borne seeds and spores, which at first had no protection at all from animal consumption.
+Over time, fish evolved to feed on the nutritious seeds that had evolved to be carried off by fresh water flows.
+And these seeds at first had no protection at all from animal consumption.
 And little doubt, the struggle for nutrition drove some fish to begin entering shallower and shallower waters, and then finally on dry land to get more of the nutritious seeds.

 About 300-mya the conifers, the pine tree like plants evolved.
 And here we should note how pine cones float, and have a hard husk and smallish seeds.